 - Boxes/Pouches for Locked Secrets.
 With some crafty creativity, you can use inexpensive pencil pouches and boxes to contain your clues.
 These have the advantage of being space-efficient, and some have clear plastic windows for hints.
 (See the end of this chapter for details.)

 - Locks.
 You’ll need small programmable locks.
 Inexpensive 3-digit locks can be found on Amazon.com.
 (NOTE: Unfortunately, these cannot be purchased through Amazon.com with a University of Florida purchasing card.)

 - Quantity.
 Teams of 5 – 6 with 5 – 6 locked secrets work well.
 This makes it possible for each participant to work on a clue.
 Savvy teams will divide and conquer.
 You’ll need a box with your chosen number of secrets for each team.

 - Iterate.
 We strongly recommend trying your puzzles out with a test group.
 Be prepared to make revisions.
 See the prototype tips at the end of this chapter.

 - Digital.
 We used a mix of digital and physical clues.
 It is possible to create a fully online escape activity.
-View suggestions on how to do this on the Engaging and Effective Teaching Blog.
+Visit the next chapter to see how we did this.
+There are more suggestions on the Engaging and Effective Teaching Blog.